ELS-RD/anonymisation/README.md

 - create some variation of the discovered entities and search for them (remove first or last name, change the case, etc.)
 - extending any discovered patterns to the neighbor words
 - building dictionaries of names and look for them
+- only showing paragraphs with entities
+    - no entity paragraph may be due to an error in finding them,
+        - In particular, true for company names which are not all found

+Because the main purpose of this work it to anonymize legal case, when there is a doubt, the span is always anonymised.

 ## Type of tokens recognized